The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: Introduction

+\begin{rmk} Theorem~\ref{thm: root-fire loses} is actually proven under a stronger-Spreader variation of the game, where Spreader is allowed to retain any previously occupied vertices, i.e. $B_t$ is added to $B_{t-1}$, instead of replacing it. \end{rmk}

-\textbf{Accumulating firefighters.} Note that rather than asking the number of deleted vertices up to time $t$ to be at most $\str t$ as per \cite{feldheim20133}, we pose the stronger restriction that the number of vertices deleted at turn $t$ is at most $\floor{t\str} - \floor{(t-1)\str}$.
+\begin{rmk} Note that rather than asking for the number of deleted vertices up to time-step $t$ to be at most $\str t$ as per \cite{feldheim20133}, we pose the stronger turn-specific restriction that the number of vertices deleted at turn $t$ is at most $\floor{t\str} - \floor{(t-1)\str}$.
 In the Firefighter Problem, where the fire is deterministic, the two models are equivalent.
-In the containment game, however, a Spreader with a sub-linear spread function cannot win against an accumulating Container of any strength $\str$ even on $\Zei$ (using a proof similar to that of Theorem~\ref{thm: root-fire loses}).
+In the Containment Game, however, a Spreader with a sub-linear spread function cannot win against an accumulating Container of any strength $\str>0$ even on $\Zei$.
+This can be proved similarly to our proof of Theorem~\ref{thm: root-fire loses}. \end{rmk}